 If you are just starting to plan your trip to Iceland, you might not be clear about where everything is located.
 The most popular places to visit are Reykjavík, the Blue Lagoon, the Golden Circle, and the Ring Road.
 Located along the Ring Road are glaciers, waterfalls, mountains, lagoons, canyons, and quaint coastal towns.

 You can also explore the interior of the island, with a visit to Landmannalaugar, Thorsmörk, or Kerlingarfjöll.
 Road tripping around the Snaefellsnes peninsula or the Westfjords are also a nice add-ons to your trip.

 Here is a map that helps explain where these places are located.

-On a quick visit to Iceland (4 days or less), most people base themselves in Reykjavik and day trip to the Golden Circle and south Iceland from here.
+On a quick visit to Iceland (4 days or less), most people base themselves in Reykjavík and day trip to the Golden Circle and south Iceland from here.
 For great day trip ideas, read our Guide to the Best Day Trips from Reykjavík.

 If you want to drive the entire Ring Road, you will need a bare minimum of 5 days, but 7 to 10 days is ideal (or spend even longer here), since there is so much to see and do.

 If you want to visit Landmannalaugar or the central highlands, you will need to rent a 4×4, take a tour, or use public transportation.
 There are 4×4 buses that journey into the interior of the island on a daily basis.

 Sigoldugljufur, a canyon that is only accessible by F-road.